Cookie Notice

 | Intake wizard step index (localStorage, not a cookie) | DurationX (first-party, browser-only) | Reopen the intake wizard at the current step; project answers are saved server-side and are not stored here | Until cleared by the browser or overwritten by a later step | Strictly necessary — disclosed here for completeness though technically local storage, not a cookie |

-No analytics, advertising, fingerprinting, email open/link tracking, or other non-essential storage is enabled at launch.
+No advertising, fingerprinting, email open/link tracking, cross-site tracking, or third-party storage technology is enabled.
 Any future addition will be inventoried, disclosed here, and — where required — blocked until you consent.

 Section 3